 The reality is that to get divorced, parties can really only complete it one of two ways.

-The first way is through a comprehensive settlement where parties agree entirely on property and debt division, child custody, child support, spousal maintenance and attorney’s fees.
+The first way is through a comprehensive settlement where parties agree on property and debt division, child custody, child support, spousal maintenance, and attorney’s fees.

 The second way is when the parties cannot agree on one-hundred percent of those issues.
 Instead, after a trial, a judge ends up having to decide for them.

-Of course, some divorces can be settled quickly and easy and cost less.
+Of course, some divorces can be settled quickly and easily and cost less.
 Others, on the other hand, can be complicated and cause significantly more.

 This is really no different from the cost of a wedding average.
 Some weddings are small and do not cost a lot, while others are large weddings where the cost is much high.

 For whatever reason, many are surprised that the cost to end the marriage is roughly about the same as the cost to get into the marriage.
 Why that probably has more to do with the emotional willingness of parties to pay for something joyous (like a wedding) versus something not as joyous (like a divorce).

 Regardless, if you are going through a divorce, you can contact Stange Law Firm, PC at 855-805-0595.